rawdaymohamed/Classroom-Infinity/README.md

 - Instructor can publish courses
 - Instructor can Update their course
 - Instructor can Delete their course
-- Instructor can add new lesson to a course
 - Students can enroll in courses
 - Students can Show Enrolled courses
 - Students can track progress and enrollment stats